-Qualcomm has this quick charging technology which makes sure that your phone charges in less time and stays equally efficient.
-This technology was invented because “Smartphones are dumb when it comes to battery life” and alternative right now is to charge them faster.
-Though it also means that you will speed up total number of recharge that the battery supports.
+Qualcomm has this quick charging technology, ensuring that your phone charges in less time and stays equally efficient.
+This technology was invented because “Smartphones are dumb when it comes to battery life,” The alternative right now is to charge them faster.
+Though it also means you will speed up the total number of recharges the battery supports.

-Qualcomm rolled out first version of this tech into devices like Lumia 920, Nexus 4, S3 and so on.
+Qualcomm rolled out the first version of this tech into devices like Lumia 920, Nexus 4, S3, and so on.
 This version made sure that the phone charges up 40% higher.

-Time to get even more faster.
-They announced on a blog post that Quick Charge 2.0, the next version will ensure that charging happens up to 75 percent faster.
-So if your phone was taking 7 hours to charge, it might take just 3 hours to do now with this technology.
+Time to get even faster.
+They announced in a blog post that Quick Charge 2.0, the next version, will ensure that charging happens up to 75 percent faster.
+So if your phone took 7 hours to charge, it might take just 3 hours now with this technology.

 Extending beyond the device:

-Now the version 1.0 has the fast charging available only on the chip and micro USB interface.
-In version 2.0 this is being extended to even the charger.
-In the device it is available as Standalone or PMIC Power PMIC power management integrated circuit of Snapdragon™ 800 processors and in charger it will extend to the AC/DC wall charger.
+Now version 1.0 has fast charging available only on the chip and micro USB interface.
+In version 2.0, this is being extended to even the charger.
+The device is available as a Standalone or PMIC Power PMIC power management integrated circuit of Snapdragon™ 800 processors, and in the charger, it will extend to the AC/DC wall charger.

-Tablets and Mobiles which will use the Snapdragon 800 Processors will have this technology.
+Tablets and Mobiles using the Snapdragon 800 Processors will have this technology.

-As it is still new, Quick Charge 1.0 and 2.0 will work together.
+Quick Charge 1.0 and 2.0 will work together as it is still new.
 So they are both forward and backward compatible.
-A 2.0 charger will quick charge 1.0 device while 2.0 device can be charged with 1.0 charger with the speed first generation can charge i.e. 40%
+A 2.0 charger will quick charge a 1.0 device, while 2.0 device can be charged with a 1.0 charger with the speed the first generation can charge i.e., 40%

 Extending beyond Mobiles:

-Quick Charge 2.0 can deliver upto 60 watts of power which means it can even support charging of notebooks.
-Once this technology starts rolling out globally we might see every other device getting charged by it.
-All you will need is correct converter.
+Quick Charge 2.0 can deliver up to 60 watts of power which means it can even support the charging of notebooks.
+Once this technology starts rolling out globally, we might see every other device getting charged by it.
+All you will need is a correct converter.

 This technology is expected to roll out by 2014 with all devices.
-Since one needs to have S800 processor which is like mother of all chip.
-It carries an SOC a CPU, GPU, DSP, LTE Modem etc. It also supports UltraHD video, high-end 3D gaming, 7.1 surround sound, and up to 55 Megapixel image captures.
+Since one needs to have an S800 processor, like the mother of all chips, it carries a SOC, CPU, GPU, DSP, LTE Modem, etc. It also supports UltraHD video, high-end 3D gaming, 7.1 surround sound, and up to 55 Megapixel image capture.